 1. Get it in tune!

 Obvious huh?
 Well yes, but straight out the box, many ukes will need a bit of work to get them tuned properly.
 First off, it would be a big help if you have a clip on tuner.
-If you are getting a ukulele for a friend or significant other reading this, go buy one now!
-I recommend something like the Snark or this one from D'Addario, but there are dozens of models available at reasonable prices.
+There are dozens of models available at reasonable prices.
 They all do pretty much the same thing.
 If someone else is buying, drop hints, or buy one yourself just in case!
-Failing that, you are going to need something to give you a reference pitch such as a piano, or an online tuner or iPhone app.
+Failing that, you are going to need something to give you a reference pitch such as a piano, or an online tuner or phone app.

 Got those sorted?
 Good, now to tuning.
 Out of the box, many ukes will have the strings quite loose for transit so you need to start winding.
-Use a reference pitch to start with (such as from a piano) to get the note of each string close to where it should be, then fine tune with the clip on tuner (or by ear) from there.
-Many make the mistake of just clipping on the tuner and expecting it to do all the work, but you will need to get close before the tuner comes into it's own.
+Use a reference pitch to start with (such as from a piano or the online tuner above) to get the note of each string close to where it should be, then fine tune with the clip on tuner (or by ear) from there.
+Many make the mistake of just clipping on the tuner and expecting it to do all the work for you, but you will need to get close before the tuner comes into it's own.
 Bear in mind that you want some tension in those strings.
 Floppy and buzzy is bad and probably means you are not at the right note yet.
 You need to ensure you are not tuning to the note that is an octave below the one you need!
 Worse still, don't tune to the octave above or you will snap them!
 For reference see - How To Tune Your Ukulele

 2. The need for stretching the strings

-When those new strings are in tune it's perfectly normal for the uke to then go out of tune really quickly.
-Strings are made of nylon or flourocarbon and will naturally stretch quite an lot until they reach their optimum and hold the note on their own.
-Put a tuned uke down on Christmas day with new strings and they are likely to be flat again on Boxing Day morning, possibly even earlier.
-There is nothing wrong!!
+When those new strings are in tune it's perfectly normal for the uke to then go out of tune really quickly - I mean literally as you are playing it sometimes.
+Strings are made of nylon or flouorcarbon and will naturally stretch quite an lot until they reach their optimum and hold the note on their own.
+Put a tuned uke down on Christmas day with new strings and they are likely to be very flat again on Boxing Day morning, possibly even earlier.
+Don't panic... there is nothing wrong!!
 You need to allow them to stretch the natural way by playing and tuning, and bear in mind this could take days, maybe weeks depending on how much you play.
 Some people will suggest tugging and twisting at the strings to speed this process up, but I would exercise caution here as it can shorten the life of the string very easily.
 What I tend to do is tune mine up half a note higher than normal pitch then strum it VERY hard for 5 minutes, and repeat.
 You may need to do this a few times, but it's certainly quicker than just looking at the instrument and waiting!
 They will hold tuning eventually.

 3. Get your learning materials together